Suri312006/undergradthesis/2-keypair.typ

 #mol-chapter("Key Pairs")

 // what are keypair objects ?
-Key pairs in Twizzler are the representation of the cryptographic signing schemes used to create a signed capability, discussed in 3.1.
-We design the keypair objects to be agnostic towards what cryptographic schemes are underneath, allowing for the underlying algorithm to be changed @twizzler.
-The keys themselves are stored inside of objects, allowing for persistent or volatile storage depending on object specification, and allows for keys themselves to be treated as any other object and have security policy applied to them.
-This allows for powerful primitives and rich expressiveness for describing secruity policy, while also being flexible enough to make basic policy easy.
+Key pairs in Twizzler are representation of the cryptographic signing schemes used to create a signed capability, as discussed in 3.1.
+We design the keypair objects to be agnostic towards the underlying scheme to allow for multiple schemes, as described in @twizzler.
+This also helps with backwards compatibilty when adding new, more secure schemes, in the future.
+The keys are stored inside of objects, allowing for persistent or volatile storage depending on object specification, and allows for keys themselves to be treated as any other object and have security policy applied to them.
+This allows for powerful primitives and rich expressiveness for describing secruity policy, while also being intuitive enough to construct basic policy easily.

 == Abstraction